Impact

 Risk and Exploitability

 The moderate CVSS score of 5.5 reflects a mid-level severity.
-No publicly disclosed exploits are known and the vulnerability is not listed in the CISA catalogue.
-An attacker would need local privileged access or the ability to trigger the removal of a DRM Xe configfs device to trigger the leak, implying a local and privileged attack surface.
-Overall, the risk is considered moderate, with no immediate remote exploitation vectors identified.
+The EPSS score of < 1% indicates a very low probability that this vulnerability will be actively exploited in the wild, aligning with the lack of publicly disclosed exploits and its absence from the CISA KEV catalogue.
+An attacker would still require local privileged access or the ability to trigger the removal of a DRM Xe configfs device to trigger the leak, implying a local and privileged attack surface.
+Overall, the risk remains moderate, with no immediate remote exploitation vectors identified.

 OpenCVE Enrichment